Janine Wiedel

 Janine Wiedel (born 1947) is a documentary photographer and visual anthropologist.
-She was born in New York city, has been based in the UK since 1970 and lives in London.
+She was born in New York City, has been based in the UK since 1970, and lives in London.
 Since the late 1960s she has been working on projects which have become books and exhibitions.
-In the early 1970s she spent five years working on a project about Irish Travellers.
-In the late 1970s she spent two years documenting the industrial heartland of Britain.
-Wiedel's work is socially minded, exploring themes such as resistance, protest, multiculturalism and counter culture movements.
+In the early 1970s she spent five years working on a project about Irish Travellers; in the late 1970s two years documenting the industrial heartland of Britain.
+Wiedel's work is socially minded, exploring themes such as resistance, protest, multiculturalism and counterculture movements.

 Wiedel's books include Irish Tinkers (1976), Looking at Iran (1976), Vulcan's Forge (1979), Dover, a Port in a Storm (1991) and Faces with Voices (1992).

 She had solo exhibitions at The Photographers' Gallery in London in 1974 and 1979.
-Associated Television broadcast a TV documentary about her called A Camera in the Street.
+Associated Television broadcast a TV documentary about her titled A Camera in the Street.
 She has won British Life Photography awards in 2015, 2016 and 2017.
 Her work is held in the collection of the Museum of Modern Art in New York City.

 Life and work

 Early career

 Having completed two years of an architecture degree at the University of Colorado, where there were few women enrolled on the course, Wiedel switched to studying fine art and photography at the San Francisco Art Institute as well as workshops with Ansel Adams, Nancy Newhall and Beaumont Newhall in the late 1960s.
-She then moved to Britain in 1970 to study photography at the Guildford School of Photography from 1970 to 1973.
-Ansel Adams had a great influence on Wiedel's approach to photography, as did Thurston Hopkins who she studied under at the Guildford School of Art.
+She moved to Britain in 1970 to study photography at the Guildford School of Art from 1970 to 1973.
+Adams had a great influence on Wiedel's approach to photography, as did Thurston Hopkins who she studied under at the Guildford School of Art.

 While in San Francisco, she photographed the Berkeley People's Park protest and riots in 1969.
-Her photographs contrasted idyllic scenes of community gardening with images of the police and the National Guard occupying Berkley which emerged organically from Wiedel's observational style of photography and were put into sharp relief through her editing.
+Her photographs contrasted idyllic scenes of community gardening with images of the police and the National Guard occupying Berkeley which emerged from Wiedel's observational style and were put into sharp relief through her editing.
 Wiedel also photographed the Black Power movement in the late 1960s.
-The resulting photographs have been published by Cafe Royal Books - see the Zines by Wiedel section below.
+The resulting photographs have been published by Café Royal Books (see below).